elizajames/WLCB_draft/pages/Minutes/1892-1893/1893_02_21_reception.md

 The Reception was held in the large room furnished and prepared by the Woman’s Literary Club; -- and the Club members were, of course, among the guests of the occasion.]

 Transcribed document held at the [Maryland Center for History and Culture](http://mdhs.org/), Woman's Literary Club of Baltimore Collection, MS 988, Box 3.
-Part of the fourth season.